Legislation Leads to Country-wide Fortification

 For more information:

-See more in this perspective article, Mandatory policy: Most successful way to maximize fortification's effect on vitamin and mineral deficiency, printed in the Indian Journal of Community Health, December 2014.
+See more in this perspective article, Mandatory policy: Most successful way to maximize fortification's effect on vitamin and mineral deficiency.

 Sustainable Elimination of Iodine Deficiency: Progress Since the 1990 World Summit for Children.
 UNICEF New York, 2008.